igvteam/juicebox-notebook/README.md

 ## Tracks

-To load a track pass a track configuration object to load_track().
+To load a track pass a track configuration object to load_track.
 Track configuration objects are described in the [juicebox.js documentation](https://github.com/igvteam/juicebox.js#usage).
 The configuration object will be converted to JSON and passed to the juicebox.js browser instance.